-Speed and Optimization in the Era of HTTP/2
+Performance and Optimization in the Era of HTTP/2

 A. Multiplexing

-In an attempt to circumvent this obstacle, browsers try to open multiple connections, allowing them to download several assets in parallel.
-However, browsers are limited in the number of connections they can open simultaneously.
-This usually ranges between 2-8 connections, depending on the browser, in order not to flood the network with traffic.
+In an attempt to bypass this obstacle, browsers try to open multiple connections, allowing them to download several assets in parallel.

 http1-waterfall-test

-In contrast, HTTP2 downloads these assets in parallel:
+In contrast, HTTP/2 downloads these assets in parallel:

 http2-waterfall-test